Jako-K/set_finder_project/README.md

 <br>

 # Project overview
 The main goal of the project is to develop an android app that can automatically detect so-called sets in the popular card game Set.
 I've described the rules of the game at the bottom of this page, but it's not important to understand the project.
-All you need to know is that the game is all about finding sets of 3 cards from a pole of 12-15 different cards. <br>
+All you need to know, is that the game is all about finding sets of 3 cards from a pole of 12-15 different cards. <br>
 An overview of the project and its challenges is shown below followed by in-depth explanations of each of the 3 subproblems 1.)
 2.) and 3.).

 <p align="center">